BrycenSLong/Bryc3C0in1.0/doc/build-openbsd.md

 # OpenBSD Build Guide

-This guide describes how to build peercoind, peercoin-qt, and command-line utilities on OpenBSD.
+This guide describes how to build Brycecoind, Brycecoin-qt, and command-line utilities on OpenBSD.

 This guide describes how to build bitcoind, command-line utilities, and GUI on OpenBSD.